Would you like a good slap?

 The note produced should sound higher than the tone (A fifth or an octave higher for you fanatics).

-It takes a lot of practice to produce a good slap.
+It may take a lot of practice

 Don't be discouraged if it doesn't sound any different at first.
 Keep going and try not to play too hard.

 The video below show Mamady Keita, one of the world's great djembe players, giving a tip on how to play the slap.

 On the charts, a slap is represented by a star, like this: